-The Library is the lessee of equipment under lease agreements expiring through 2027.
-The assets and liabilities under these leases are recorded at the lower of the minimum lease payments or the fair value of the assets and amortized over the life of the lease term.
-Included in capital assets are assets under these leases with a cost of \$172,539 as of June 30, 2022.
-Amortization expense relating to the leases was \$12,457 for the year ended June 30, 2022.
-Accumulated amortization relating to the leases was \$143,926 at June 30, 2022.
+The Library is the lessee of equipment under lease agreements expiring through 2028.
+As a lessee, the Library recognizes a lease liability at the present value of the payments expected to be made during the lease term.
+Subsequently, the lease liability is reduced by the principal portion of lease payments made.
+Lease assets are initially recorded as the sum of 1) the amount of the initial measurement of the lease liability, 2) lease payments made at or before the commencement of the lease term, less any lease incentives received from the lessor at or before the commencement of the lease term, 3) initial direct costs that are ancillary charges necessary to place the asset into service.
+Lease assets are amortized on a straight-line basis over the shorter of the lease term or useful life of the underlying assets.
+Included in capital assets are assets under these leases with a cost of \$240,309 as of June 30, 2023.
+Amortization expense relating to the leases was \$16,920 for the year ended June 30, 2023.
+Accumulated amortization relating to the leased assets was \$140,656 at June 30, 2023.

-Future minimum lease payments under the leases are as follows:
+Future minimum payments under the leases are as follows: